Skip to content

 The Total Defence Bill highlights the need to strengthen command and coordination of the civil defence.

-Command of the civil defence during heightened alert and ultimately war should be exercised by actors with geographical areas of responsibility.
+Command of the civil defence during heightened state of alert and ultimately war should be exercised by actors with geographical areas of responsibility.
 This requires a clear allocation of responsibilities and mandates at the relevant levels.
 The Bill stresses that the county administrative boards with responsibility for civil areas and government agencies with responsibility for sectors need clearer roles and stronger mandates.

 Economic defence and cooperation with the business sector